atbcb/usab-uswds/_ada-guides/chapter-7-signs.md

 Yes, the Braille Authority of North America (BANA) made Unified English Braille (UEB) the official braille of the U.S in 2016.
 UEB is contracted (Grade 2) braille, although it has some differences from the previous English Braille American Edition.
-For purposes of the ABA Standards, UEB is acceptable as Grade 2 braille.
+For purposes of the ADA Standards, UEB is acceptable as Grade 2 braille.

 ##### Which content on braille signs must be capitalized?